Henties Bay: Politics

 The 2015 local authority elections were won by SWAPO who gained three seats (702 votes).
 Two seats went to the UDF (357 votes), while the Civic Association and the Democratic Turnhalle Alliance (DTA) gained one seat each with 266 and 129 votes, respectively.

 The 2020 local authority election was narrowly won by the Republican Party (RP).
 It obtained 543 votes and gained two seats.
-SWAPO came second with 539 votes and also got two seats.
+SWAPO came second with 539 votes and also won two seats.
 One seat each was obtained by the Independent Patriots for Change (IPC, newly formed in August 2020, 297 votes), the UDF (269 votes) and the Popular Democratic Movement (PDM, 208 votes).

-Town council corruption affair

 In November 2009, three town councillors, the town human resources manager and the town CEO were arrested on corruption charges stemming from the hiring of friends of the officials as general labourers in 2007.